-Most monographs on individual chemicals or complex mixtures include sections on chemical and physical data, and production, use, occurrence and analysis.
-In other monographs, for example on physical agents, biological factors, occupational exposures and cultural habits, other sections may be included, such as: historical perspectives, description of an industry or habit, exposures in the work place or chemistry of the complex mixture.
+Most monographs on individual chemicals or complex mixtures include sections on chemical and physical data, on analysis, on production and use and on occurrence.
+In monographs on, for example, physical agents, biological factors, occupational exposures and cultural habits, other sections may be included, such as: historical perspectives, description of an industry or habit, exposures in the work place or chemistry of the complex mixture.